• Skip to primary navigation

 Candida 101: What is Candida?

 Candida is a natural occurring yeast that lives on our skin and in our body.
 However, due to certain diet and lifestyle practices this yeast can get out of hand and lead to an overgrowth.
 Moreover, it is the overgrowth of candida that creates numerous health issues, including infection.
-In fact, the following practices contribute to the overgrowth of candida: antibiotic usage, PPI’s, birth control usage, overuse of NSAIDS, heavy metals, eating foods high in sugar and refined carbohydrates, high alcohol intake, lowered immune system, high stress lifestyle and diabetes.
+In fact, the following practices contribute to the overgrowth of candida: antibiotic usage, PPI’s, birth control usage, living or exposed to mold or water damage, overuse of NSAIDS, heavy metals, eating foods high in sugar and refined carbohydrates, high alcohol intake, lowered immune system, high stress lifestyle and diabetes.
 Below, I outline some of the signs and symptoms of candida, foods to eliminate on a candida cleanse, as well as the foods to add into the diet to balance the overgrowth of yeast.

 Related Posts: